 Historically, abundant forested lands in the Pacific Northwest provided the raw material for construction in Portland and beyond.
-But wood was not just for structural use – the development of local sawmills and woodworking machines coincided with the High Victorian Era interest in rich decoration.
+However, wood was not just for structural use.
+The development of local sawmills and woodworking machines coincided with the High Victorian Era interest in rich decoration.

-Using artifacts and library materials from the Bosco-Milligan Foundation Collections, this exhibit will explore the use of wood in our region’s architecture, from pioneer days through the 1960s.
-You’ll learn how important and prevalent wood was both economical and a source of shelter.
+Using artifacts and library materials from the Bosco-Milligan Foundation Collection, this exhibit explores the use of wood in our region’s architecture, from pioneer days through the 1960s.
+You’ll learn how important and prevalent wood was both economically and as a source of shelter.
 You’ll also find that wood was once used for just about everything from plumbing fixtures to siding, and quite literally, everything in-between!

 America’s 1876 Centennial Exposition introduced the mysterious and previously closed world of Japanese design, with the ingredients of its “new style” on display at the Japanese Pavilion.
 It took the U.S. by storm and resulted in an explosion of all-things Anglo-Japanese.
 Classic Japanese motifs of cherry blossoms, cranes, butterflies, and more appeared everywhere; by the 1880s, the rapidly developing hardware manufacturing industry launched its always-visionary design creativity to join in the new “craze” that would last for 20+ years.

 In this exhibit, we are honored to include (through loan) some of the magnificent Japanesque hardware collection of Allen Joslyn (ADCA – Antique Doorknob Collectors of America – officer and writer), who is a long-time AHC member/supporter.
-BMF hardware will also be displayed, as well as our own “hardware-expert-in-residence” Maud Eastwood’s related hardware.
+BMF hardware is also on display, as well as related hardware loaned by our own “hardware-expert-in-residence” Maude Eastwood.